-What Is The Best Approach When A Prosecutor Will Not Change Their Offer To Settle A Case In LA?
+Best Approach If Los Angeles Prosecutor Won’t Change Their Offer To Settle A Case

 The District Attorney’s office in Los Angeles has over a thousand prosecutors and it’s really run like a big corporation.
 Just like any corporation, there’s rules.
 There’s a structure or hierarchy.
 So, when I have criminal cases – and I’ve been doing this for twenty-five years in LA county – and I have an offer that I don’t think is fair related to one of my criminal defendants, I’m going to use the District Attorney’s office chain of command to try to get the best possible resolution for my client.

 Chain of Command in Los Angeles District Attorney’s Office